laravel-enso/documentation/docs/frontend/forms.md

 - `field(field)`, returns the field with the given name
 - `param(field)`, returns the parameter with the given name
 - `routeParam(field)`, returns the route parameter with the given name
+- `hideTab(tab)`, hidden all fields in the given tab and remove from the form
+- `showTab(tab)`, show all fields in the given tab an add it to the form

 #### Slots
 - if any fields are marked as custom fields in the form template, then a scoped slot is rendered for each of these